-For many students sitting exams this year, mock exams and school parent evenings will have provided reassurance that they are on track to achieve their target exams grades.
-Many others, however, will be disappointed or, even worse, be in a state of shock and/or extremely stressed.
+For many students, the impending mock exam results and school parent evenings will provide reassurance that they are on track to achieve their target GCSE or A Level grades this summer.
+Many others, however, will be disappointed or, even worse, be in a state of shock or feeling very stressed.

 As a parent, it can be difficult to know how to best support your child.
 Not only are teenagers notorious for their lack of communication, but it’s also common for parents to tell us that their son/daughter doesn’t really understand what went wrong or what they need to do to improve their grades.